i05nagai/memorandum/language/english_speaking.md

         * If you go weak at the knees, you lose your strength and feel you are going to fall over, usually because of seeing or talking about either someone you are very attracted to or because of something unpleasant or frightening
         * The thought of kissing him made me go weak at the knees
         * after last night, I'm a little weak in the knees
-* fake
-    * I will not fake it this time
 * transmit
     * they transmit leptospirosis and hantavirus
 * restrict